 It’s just a powder and you have to mix it before application in your hands.
 It comes with a little scoop.

-⚙ HOW TO USE IT: Take a scoop of “100% L-Ascorbic Acid Powder“, then mix it with water base tonner or serum, that you have, in your palm, and apply it to your skin.
+⚙ HOW TO USE IT: Take a scoop of “100% L-Ascorbic Acid Powder“, then mix it with a water base tonner or serum, that you have, in your palm, and apply it to your skin.
 Do it after cleansing before any oils or/and creams.

-⚠ CAUTION: You want to avoid any cuts or broken skin, but it safe to use around the eyes to target dark circles.
+⚠ CAUTION: You want to avoid any cuts or broken skin, but it is safe to use around the eyes to target dark circles.

 1️⃣ Number ONE cause for age spots, melasma, or hyperpigmentation is SUN.
 If you know that you will not use sunscreen daily (even on cloudy days), then there is no point in using any of the products to lighten up your pigmentation.

 You will be just wasting money down the drain.

 What to Expect When Using The Ordinary for Pigmentation Products?

 With one- or twice-daily usage, you can reasonably expect skin-lightening and progressively lightening of dark spots.
 Sadly, the lighting will not happen overnight, and it’s important to keep this in mind.

 You will have to use a lightening product every day, morning and evening, along with the daily application of a great sunscreen rated SPF 30 or higher for at least 3 months before seeing any significant result.

 If you diligently use The Ordinary product for pigmentation for 3 months (with sunscreen) and don’t see the result, try to layer two or three skin-lightening products.

 “WHY?
 Simply put, some discolorations are rooted deeper in the skin and, as a result, are much more stubborn and slower to respond to topical treatments.